 - Overuse injuries/tendonitis/bursitis

 - ITB syndrome

-No. Acupuncture is a treatment of Eastern Oriental medicine and seeks to alter the flow or energy ("Qi") along traditional meridians for various diseases or conditions.
+No. Acupuncture is an Ancient Eastern medicine treatment and seeks to alter the flow of energy ("Qi") along with traditional meridians for various diseases or conditions.
 Functional dry needling is an intervention based on treating pain and dysfunction in musculoskeletal and neuromuscular disorders to improve overall physical function.

 Is functional dry needling painful?

 Most people do not feel the insertion of the dry needle into the skin, but once the needle penetrates the muscle, the patient will describe a "cramping" sensation or a "deep ache" within the muscle being treated.
 The goal of each dry needling treatment is to elicit a localized twitch response of the muscle.

 What can I expect after dry needling treatment?